-Since 2012, the NPCA has been monitoring for perfluorinated compounds (PFCs) in Lake Niapenco and groundwater supply well at Binbrook Conservation Area.
-PFCs were found in the plasma of snapping turtles at Lake Niapenco in 2009 and 2010 by an Environment Canada (EC) scientist as part of an organic toxins' accumulation study (de Solla et al. 2012).
-PFC trackdown studies by MECP confirmed the presence of PFCs in Lake Niapenco and identified John C. Munro International Airport as the source of the contamination (Fowler 2011).
+Since 2012, the NPCA has been monitoring for Per- and polyfluoroalkyl substances (PFAS) in Lake Niapenco at Binbrook Conservation Area.
+PFAS were found in the plasma of snapping turtles at Lake Niapenco in 2009 and 2010 by an Environment Canada (EC) scientist as part of an organic toxins' accumulation study (de Solla et al. 2012).
+PFAS trackdown studies by MECP confirmed the presence of PFAS in Lake Niapenco and identified John C. Munro International Airport as the source of the contamination (Fowler 2011).
+Since 2015, Transport Canada and Procurement Canada have retained Arcadis Canada Inc. to conduct a risk assessment to investigate presence and distribution of PFAS in the Welland River downstream of the HIA.

-NPCA collected a water sample at Lake Niapenco on July 30, 2021.
+NPCA collected a water sample at Lake Niapenco on June 20, 2022.
 Figure 17 shows the sample location in the Conservation Area.
-Water samples were collected following the same protocol used by the NPCA's Operation Department.
-This protocol was as follows: 1) Lake Niapenco samples were collected in waist-deep water at the beach (Figure 18); and 2) Samples were collected and placed in a cooler with ice and shipped the next day for PFC analysis.
+The sampling protocol was as follows: 1) Lake Niapenco samples were collected in waist-deep water at the beach (Figure 18); and 2) Samples were collected and placed in a cooler with ice and shipped the next day for PFAS analysis.